john9francis/radiation-modeling/time-spent-thesis.md

 - [ ] Continue procedure section

 - 2/5 6:00 pm .25 hr merging github repo and cleaning up
-- 2/5 9:00 pm making official runs of med linac
+- 2/5 9:00 pm 1.5 hrs cleaning code and getting ready
+- TO DO TONIGHT: GET THE OFFICIAL RUNS DONE
+- Decision time.
+Do I made linac head commands to change the material of the phantom?
+I think so.
+Then I will have mac files to do all the tests.